EmmaEwert/KITTY/docs/manual/animations.rst

 a character sprite sheet tileset might have animations for idle, run, and jump, all defined in the same animation in Tiled.

+The animation frames defined in tiled determine each frame's duration, as well.
+For more direct control over playback speed, the "Speed" parameter can be used as a playback speed factor.
+It defaults to `1.0f`.

-By setting the "Start" and "End" properties of an object's child Animator component, any subsequence can be played at any time.
+By setting the "Start" and "End" parameters of an object's child Animator component, any subsequence can be played at any time.

 For example, a character controller script with 4 idle frames followed by 6 walk frames might contain